tjg0010/survey_app/README.md

 5. (Only on windows - not needed for centOS server) Create the following folder: C:\OpenSSL-Win64\lib and place the needed files inside it (3 libeay32 files).
 This is only needed if the greenlock installation has error regarding those files.

-For a developer environment, also install:
-1. Install WebStorm - for node js development
-2. Install Android Studio - for mobile app development

 #### For a developer environment, also install: ####
 1. Install WebStorm - for node js development
 2. Install Android Studio - for mobile app development